What Are Liposomes?

 Natural Ingredients Enhanced Through Liposomes

 For some time now there has been a rethinking in the health world.
 The great potential of natural active ingredients such as vitamins, minerals, and plant extracts has become visible through intensive clinical research.
 However, their use is often limited by poor absorption and bioavailability.
 Liposomes allow the body to quickly and efficiently absorb these natural ingredients to use them to their full potential.
+We now know why they're beneficial, but lets explore what Liposomes are a bit further.

 What Are Liposomes